austinlocke/To-Do-List/README.md

 # To-Do-List
-Basic to do list using jQuery
-Click item to cross it out
-Press trash can to delete item
-Press edit icon to toggle input box
+Basic to do list used to learn basics of jQuery.
+Click item to cross it out.
+After hovering over an item, press trash can icon to delete it.
+Click edit icon to toggle input box from screen.

 ![Alt text](/assets/screen-shots/screenshot.png?raw=true)?raw=true)